thevuong/next15-filterlist/STEPS.md

 - The first through might be to run them in parallel with promise.all().That would help, but you would still be blocked in the layout.
 - So, let's push the data fetches down from the layout to the components themselves, and show Suspense fallbacks.
 - Move projectDetails fetch to projectDetails.tsx, and move tabs fetch to tabs.tsx.
 - Suspense "loading..." around projectDetails with skeleton, and around tabs with tabs.tsx.
-Show the result.
+Show the result: streaming in the RSCs as they complete on the server.
-- We fixed the FCP and LCP since we are showing content after just 0.5s and not blocking the page.
-However, did you see how the elements are visually unstable as they load.
-Open CWV plugin, we got layout shift.
+- We fixed the FCP and LCP since we are showing the project information right away and not blocking the page, and LCP is our FCP which is the project information and its very fast.
+- However, did you see how the elements are visually unstable as they load.
+Open CWV plugin, we got layout shift, its no longer 0.
 CLS is very impactful on our scores.
 - We have to make skeletons the right size, which can be hard.
 Replace with skeletons.
+- Showcase the improved CLS.
 - Suspense Search because SearchParams witch skeleton because SearchParams opt into dynamic rendering.
-- Showcase the result and the score again.

 By are pushing data fetching down and displaying fallbacks while streaming in the generated RSC's using minimal js, and utilizing the shared compute load between server and client, we can actually show something on the screen and even interact with what we have (fill search).
 All components fetch in parallel in this case since they are independent, reducing total load time.
 If they did depend on each other, we could have made more levels of suspenses inside each, streaming sequentially.
 Each component is now responsible for their own data, making them composable.
 If we turn off the slow the suspense boundaries would be mostly omitted.

 ## Improve UX

-The ux is still not good here.
+Let's move to improveing the UX, it is still not good here.
 We are not seeing active tab and the search is doing a full page reload.

 ### Mark active tab and read promise with use in Tabs.tsx